 - U.S. Supreme Court

-Pamela Naughton is a partner in the White Collar and Civil Fraud Defense Practice Group in the firm's Del Mar Heights office.
+Pamela Naughton is a partner in the Government Contracts, Investigations and International Trade Practice Group in the firm's Del Mar Heights office.

 Areas of Practice

 Ms. Naughton specializes in internal investigations, complex business litigation, government investigations, and white-collar defense.
 She has extensive experience in complex civil, criminal and administrative cases involving accounting and securities fraud, health care, consumer fraud, class actions, tax fraud, government investigations, breach of contract and business torts.

 She is a former Assistant U.S. Attorney and a counsel to the U.S. House Iran/Contra Committee and Judiciary Committee.
 Ms. Naughton represented "M.H." in the seminal 9th Circuit case addressing foreign bank accounts and the required records exception to the 5th Amendment.

 - "AV" rating from Martindale-Hubbell

 - Rated one of the Top Lawyers in litigation by San Diego Magazine, 2013

 - Named Top Ten Attorney 2006 and 2007 by peer vote as published by San Diego Transcript

 - Named Top Attorney in Business Litigation in California by the Corporate Counsel 2008 Edition of Super Lawyers